kabavol/LMSMonitor/README.md

 - 3 Open Reel To Reel, pure fantasy.
 Reels rotate, minor animation.
 - 4 VCR with flashing 12:00 AM clock!
 No additional animation - the clock is annoying enough.
 - 5 An old bakelite radio.
 Minor animation, radio changes station as track progresses.
+- 6 An old analog TV in all its 5x4 glory... and worms??

-Specify -E[1-5] to display eggs on track playback
+Specify -E[1-6] to display eggs on track playback
 </p>
 These are just fun display mode where visualization is not possible